thevisgroup/CGVC-Website/index.md

 ### CGVC 2022

-We are excited to announce that CGVC 2021 will take place on the 8-10th September at the University of Lincoln.
+We are excited to announce that CGVC 2022 will take place in September at Cardiff Metropolitan University.
 The <a href="CGVC2022/cfp.html">call for papers</a> and <a href="CGVC2022">additional information</a> are now available.

 {% include host.html year=page.year %}

 <!-- End of the section -->